georgemarselis/homeworkdb/README.md

 HOW TO RUN THIS MESS:

+1. Run the VM
+	VM is saved on disk
+	Basically, mysql with username and password as per configuration.

+2. Set up the configuraiton on file either by editing ./loadConfiguration.py or directly editing the ./loadPezDb.py && ./loadPezData.py

-1. GET THE DATA YOU WILL NEED:
+3. GET THE DATA YOU WILL NEED:

-1.1 DisGeNet:
+3.1 DisGeNet:
 	*  Run getDisgenetData.py
 		It will connect to disgenet and get you the list of genes you want.
    		The result will be printed on the output, and written to a file called disgenet/disgenet_data.tsv.
 Output will be about 15 lines.
    		Secondary output is the 'listOfGenes.tsv' file: it drives the Uniprot script bellow.

-1.2 Uniprot:
+3.2 Uniprot:
  	* Run getUniprotData.sh
  		Depends on getDisgenetData.py;
  			You cannot run it without having run the above at least once